 Crabtree is a tiny town located in the state of Pennsylvania.
 With a population of 201 people and just one neighborhood, Crabtree is the 1090th largest community in Pennsylvania.
-Crabtree has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Crabtree has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Because occupations involving physical labor dominate the local economy, Crabtree is generally considered to be a blue-collar town.
 65.33% of the Crabtree workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Crabtree is a town of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Crabtree who work in food service (34.67%), office and administrative support (0.00%), and sales jobs (0.00%).